sebas-lim/CS121.F24/a1/PLAN.md

    This program produces an ASCII art image.

+   I think the purpose of this program is to start getting familiar with all the correct writing, variables, etc. we need to write when writing code.

 2. List each source file in the project and explain its purpose.
 You don't have to use complete sentences.